$SU(4)$ Valley + Spin Fluctuation Interference Mechanism for Nematic Order in Magic Angle Twisted Bilayer Graphene: Impact of Vertex Corrections

-Figure \ref{fig:Sigma}(a) shows the $\q$ dependence of the obtained $\lambda_\q$.
-Apparently, ferro $(\q=\bm{0})$ DW order is obtained in the present study.
+Figure \ref{fig:Sigma}(a) shows the $\q$ dependences of the obtained $\lambda_\q$ for the $C_3$ symmetry breaking $E$-symmetry and $C_3$ $A$-symmetry.
+Importantly, the ferro-nematic order is realized $(\lambda_{\bm{0}}=1)$ even when the SDW/CDW susceptibilities are small $(\alpha \ll 1)$ in the present theory.

 Figure \ref{fig:Sigma}(b) shows the dominant static form factor $f^{\bm{0}}_{1,1}(\k)$, which is derived from the analytic continuation of $\hat{f}^{\q}(k)$.
-The obtained form factor has no inter-valley component, and satisfies the time reversal invariance.
-Apparently, the $C_3$ symmetry is violated by this form factor.
-The obtained $\hat{f}^{\bm{0}}(\k)$ belongs to the two-dimensional $E$ representation in the group theory, and its partner $\hat{f}'^{\bm{0}}(\k)$ is shown in SM B \cite{SM}.
-Thus, the direction of anisotropy can be rotated by making the linear combination of $\hat{f}^{\bm{0}}(\k)$ and $\hat{f}'^{\bm{0}}(\k)$.
+The obtained form factor has no inter-valley component, and satisfies the time-reversal invariance.
+The obtained $\hat{f}^{\bm{0}}(\k)$ belongs to the two-dimensional $E$ representation, and its partner $\hat{f}'^{\bm{0}}(\k)$ is shown in SM C \cite{SM}.
+Thus, the direction of nematicity can be rotated by making the linear combination of $\hat{f}^{\bm{0}}(\k)$ and $\hat{f}'^{\bm{0}}(\k)$, it will be fixed by the anharmonic phonons and/or the fourth-order terms in the Ginzburg-Landau free energy.

-The obtained nematic state is mainly even parity, as recognized in Fig. \ref{fig:Sigma}(b).
-However, sizable odd-parity component is accompanied since the TBG has no inversion symmetry.
-To show this, we perform the Fourier transformation of the obtained nematic form factors $\tilde{f}_{l,m}(\r)=\frac{1}{N}\sum_{\k} f^{\bm{0}}_{l,m}(\k)e^{i\k\cdot\r}$.
-Figure \ref{fig:Sigma}(c) shows its real part Re$\tilde{f}_{1,1}(\r)$, which gives the bond order ($=$ modulation of the hopping integrals) between the position $\0$ and $\r$.
-On the other hand, its imaginary part Im$\tilde{f}_{1,1}(\r)$ in Fig. \ref{fig:Sigma}(d) has odd parity, which gives the charge current (see Fig. \ref{fig:nematic}(d)).
-However, the charge current in one valley is canceled by that in the opposite valley.
+The obtained nematic state is mainly even parity as recognized in Fig. \ref{fig:Sigma}(b).
+However, sizable odd-parity component is mixed due to absence of the inversion symmetry.
+To show this, we examine the form factors in real space $\tilde{f}_{l,m}(\r)=\frac{1}{N}\sum_{\k} f^{\bm{0}}_{l,m}(\k)e^{i\k\cdot\r}$ shown in Fig. S3 in SM C \cite{SM}.
+Its real part Re$\tilde{f}_{1,1}(\r)$ has even parity, which gives the bond order ($=$ modulation of the correlated hopping integrals).
+On the other hand, its imaginary part Im$\tilde{f}_{1,1}(\r)$ has odd parity, which gives the valley current due to the time-reversal invariance \cite{Kontani-sLC,Tazai}.
+In the valley current state, the charge current in one valley is canceled by that in the opposite valley.

+The $\q=\0$ nematic order originates from the AL type quantum interference between the valley+spin fluctuations with $\Q\approx -\Q'$ shown in Fig. \ref{fig:FS}(a).